Phunguy65/kickthemout/README.md

 ## ArchLinux Installation

 You can download KickThemOut on an Arch based system by executing the following:

+**NOTE: You will need a virtual environment to use pip, unless you install the python dependencies through the AUR as PACMAN does not currently have the needed dependencies**

 ```
 ~ ❯❯❯ git clone https://github.com/k4m4/kickthemout.git

 ~ ❯❯❯ cd kickthemout/

-~/kickthemout ❯❯❯ sudo -H pip3 install -r requirements.txt
+~/kickthemout ❯❯❯ sudo -H pip3 install -r requirements.txt **NOTE: You will need a virtual environment to use pip**

-~/kickthemout ❯❯❯ sudo python3 kickthemout.py
+~/kickthemout ❯❯❯ sudo python kickthemout.py
 ```

 <br/>